-The required application materials for prospective students in the Jazz Composition track of the Jazz Studies M.M. are:
+The required application materials for prospective students in the Jazz Composition/Arranging track of the Jazz Studies M.M. are:

-All representative work must be prepared in computer notation format (Finale or Sibelius, exported to PDF to avoid problems with software versions), accompanied by a recording (audio of live performance in mp3, wav, or aiff format, filesize limited to 8MB; or a link to a video on youtube or another public site) submitted in electronic format via the UNT College of Music application website or sent as an email attachment to Prof. Richard DeRosa at email@example.com.
-If you need to submit a MIDI file of your work, please send that as an email attachment to Prof. DeRosa.
+1. Jazz Composition Portfolio: All representative work must be prepared in computer notation format (Finale or Sibelius, exported to PDF to avoid problems with software versions), accompanied by a recording (audio of live performance in mp3, wav, or aiff format, filesize limited to 8MB; or a link to a video on youtube or another public site) submitted in electronic format via the UNT College of Music application website.
+If you need to submit a MIDI file of your work, please send that as an email attachment to Prof. DeRosa firstname.lastname@example.org.

-a. two compositions for modern jazz big band in two different styles
+a. two orchestrated compositions or arrangements for modern jazz big band in two different styles

-b. two compositions for rhythm section and at least three horns.
+b. two orchestrated compositions or arrangements for rhythm section and at least three horns.

-c. one composition for rhythm section and more than three horns/voice, vocal ensemble, or orchestral writing (strings, orch winds, etc.)
+c. one orchestrated composition or arrangement for rhythm section and more than three horns/voice, vocal ensemble, or orchestral writing (strings, orch winds, etc.)